osborngh/osborngh/README.md

 ### Hi there 👋

 I'm Osborn.
-Passionate Developer from Ghana, Africa
+I'm a 16 y/o self taught from Ghana, Africa.

 Here are some ideas to get you started: